Brinkmann/FootBallEyeQ_Site/public/brand/README.md

 # Brand asset placement

-To use your official branding on the site, upload your provided assets to the deployed site's `public/` directory (or alternatively `public/brand/user/`).
+To use your official branding on the site, upload your provided assets to the deployed site's `public/brand/user/` directory (preferred) or directly to `public/`.
 The homepage now checks for the following files (in order), so you can drop in the versions that best fit your palette:

-- `color_logo_transparent.svg` — preferred header wordmark on light backgrounds
+- `brand/user/color_logo_transparent.svg` — preferred header wordmark on light backgrounds
-- `dark_logo_transparent.svg` — darker wordmark alternative
+- `brand/user/dark_logo_transparent.svg` — darker wordmark alternative
-- `white_logo_transparent.svg` — white wordmark for dark backgrounds
+- `brand/user/white_logo_transparent.svg` — white wordmark for dark backgrounds
-- `color_logo_with_background.svg` — best suited for the small feature-card icon
+- `brand/user/color_logo_with_background.svg` — best suited for the small feature-card icon
+- `color_logo_transparent.svg` — header wordmark fallback when placed directly in `/public`
+- `dark_logo_transparent.svg` — darker wordmark fallback when placed directly in `/public`
+- `white_logo_transparent.svg` — white wordmark fallback when placed directly in `/public`
+- `color_logo_with_background.svg` — feature-card icon fallback when placed directly in `/public`
 - `logo-wordmark.svg`/`.png` — fallback header wordmark name
 - `mark.svg`/`.png` — fallback feature-card icon name